FlightControl-Master/slate/source/includes/Core.Radio.md

 -- add a subtitle for the next transmission, which will be up for 10s MyUnitRadio:SetSubtitle("My Subtitle, 10)
 ```
+Check validity of the subtitle and the subtitleDuration  passed and sets RADIO.subtitle and RADIO.subtitleDuration
+Both parameters are mandatory, since it wouldn't make much sense to change the Subtitle and not its duration

 <h4> Parameters </h4>
 * [RADIO](#radio-class-)